-The Helios 2.0 builds on the same extremely light and minimal feel of the original Helios, with some notable changes.
-We are not sure how it is possible, but this year's version is even lighter than it was last year, shaving two ounces off of what was already the lightest shoe in our review.
-The traditional laces have been replaced with a quicklace system, that unfortunately lacks a garage to stuff them into like the Salomon Speedcross 4.
+The Helios 2.0 remains unchanged for 2017, although it seems like this shoe is due for an update.
+While we have reviewed the 2.0 here, it is worth noting that the Helios SR is virtually the same shoe, but uses sticky rubber on the outsole and costs $10 more.
+This shoe remains the lightest in our review, by a relatively wide margin.
+It incorporates a quick lace system, that unfortunately lacks a garage to stuff them into like the Salomon Speedcross.
 We found the extra lace tails to be long and annoyingly flappy.
-La Sportiva also changed the heel cup from what was a stiff plastic heel cradle to what is now literally no heel support or cradle at all.
-This is the only shoe in the review that didn't have a very supportive heel cradle, and is probably where the extra weight savings came from.
+This is the only shoe in the review that didn't have a very supportive heel cradle and is probably where some of the extra weight savings came from.
 We have to admit that we didn't notice that the cradle was missing while out on the trail.

-While we awarded it our Top Pick for Light and Fast in last year's review, we noticed that compared to the competition, we felt that we spent more time being careful of where we put our feet while wearing this shoe, because we were worried about damaging our feet.
-Increased awareness is not a bad thing, but compared to the incredibly protective Nike Zoom Terra Kiger 4, we just weren't able to confidently charge over terrain in these shoes.
-We still like them as a short run option, for uphill only running, and for scrambling, but no longer considered them seriously for long runs, or for gnarly downhill terrain.
+While we awarded it our Top Pick for Light and Fast in a previous year's review, we noticed that compared to the competition, we felt that we spent more time being careful about where we put our feet while wearing this shoe because we were worried about damaging our feet.
+Increased awareness is not a bad thing, but compared to the feel of our best overall trail running shoe, the Nike Terra Kiger 4, we just weren't able to confidently charge over gnarly terrain in these shoes.
+We still like them as a short run option, for uphill only running, and for scrambling, but no longer considered them seriously for long runs, or for rough downhill terrain.

-These shoes are pretty darn comfortable, but not among the top contenders in our review.
-Worth noting is that this year's model runs about a half size small, so be sure to size up.
+These shoes are pretty darn comfortable, right up there with the top contenders in our review.
+Worth noting is that this model runs about a half size small, so be sure to size up.
 Even with a half size larger shoe than we normally wear, these shoes were the most snug of any that we tested.
-Initially this was snug in a good way, but after many days out running in these shoes we started to feel like the snugness caused a few more rubs and friction points than in the best shoes we tried.
+Initially, this was snug in a good way, but after many days out running in these shoes, we started to feel like the snugness caused a few more rubs and friction points than in the best shoes we tried.
 We didn't experience blisters or discomfort, but couldn't rate them up there with the best.
-Like last year, they also struggled in our water test.
-While they were middle of the pack in terms of amount of water absorbed, they were the worst shoe in the test in terms of quickly shedding water after the five minute jog.
+As such, they ended up ranked a tier below the Terra Kiger 4, roughly on par with Inov-8 Roclite G 290 and the low to the ground New Balance Vazee Summit v2.
+Like in past years, they also struggled in our water test.
+While they were middle of the pack regarding amount of water absorbed, they were the worst shoe in the test for quickly shedding water after the five-minute jog.
 We still find this odd considering that La Sportiva advertises them as quick drying, but we think is due to the type of fabric used inside the upper.

 Weighing in at a featherweight of only 17 ounces for a pair of size men's 11.5 (we had to size up half a size for these shoes), the Helios 2.0 are by far the lightest shoe in this review.
 It is noticeable when you put them on and go for a run!
-They are two whole ounces lighter than they were last year, and are over three ounces lighter than the HOKA ONE ONE Challenger ATR 3, the Mizuno Wave Hayate 2, or the Altra Superior 3.0.
-Where light is the most important factor, like running uphill, these shoes are the ones to grab.
+They are two whole ounces lighter than the previous version and are close to three ounces lighter than the next closest competitor, the New Balance Vazee Summit v2.
+Where lightness is the most important factor, like running uphill, these shoes are the ones to grab.

-Without a doubt, these are the most sensitive low-profile shoes in our review, with only the Mizuno Wave Hayate 2 coming close.
-With no rock plate and only 15mm of soft EVA foam as cushioning under the heel, there is less between the ground and your foot than any other shoe.
+Without a doubt, these are the most sensitive low-profile shoes in our review, with only the Altra Superior 3.5 even coming close.
+With no rock plate and only 15mm of soft EVA foam as cushioning under the forefoot, there is less between the ground and your foot than any other shoe.
 In short, you can feel every little twig, root, or rock on the trail.
 This certainly gives one an incredibly natural feel, but at the same time requires feet of steel to be able to withstand running at high speeds on rougher terrain.
 10 out of 10.

 The Helios 2.0 is a unique shoe because it is far lighter and more sensitive than any other shoe in this review.
 It does not have much protection for the feet, and therefore does not lend itself well to difficult terrain or very long runs.
 But for those who love a minimalist, low-drop shoe that allows your feet to feel the trail, this is a worthy option to check out.